 I didn’t realize my birthday was in two days.
 Upon waking up, I thought to myself: “did I as a little girl imagine that one day I’d be living the way I am right now?
 Painfully, stagnant, and failed?”
 I felt like I let myself down.
 I painfully reminisced and nearly hated myself for, at one point in university, indulging in such a carefree sentiment of how I could not wait to get out of school, into the real world, and finally make it happen.

 It is really uncomfortable to confront the thought of the fact that I am disappointed in myself.
-I feel like I let ~2.5 solid years pass by: 1 year mourning the collapse of my relationship, that I am still currently in; 1 year struggling and recovering from a disordered behaviour of binge eating.
+I feel like I let two and a half solid years pass by: one year mourning the collapse of my relationship, that I am still currently in; one year struggling with and self-recovering from binge eating disorder .